Baby Boomers and Alcoholism: Why More Seniors are Drinking

-For many, alcohol misuse is associated with the youth: teenage immaturity, wild college parties, or the 20-something bar scene.
+For many, alcohol abuse is associated with the youth: teenage immaturity, wild college parties, or the 20-something bar scene.

 However, recent studies show that not only are seniors 50 and older engaging in dangerous levels of alcohol use, they’re also doing it significantly more now than in the past.

 According to a recently published study in the Journal of the American Medical Association:

 - The number of adults 65 years and older who drank has risen higher than the national average by about 23 percent.

 - The average number of adults 65 and older suffering from alcohol abuse had risen by nearly 107 percent.

 The National Council on Alcoholism and Drug Dependence reports that:

 - Older adults are hospitalized just as often for alcohol-related problems as they are for heart attacks.

 - Alcohol-related problems account for about 14 percent of senior emergency room admissions and roughly 20 percent of elderly psychiatric hospital admissions.

 - Roughly 50 percent of nursing home residents have alcohol use disorders.